-'Springwood Pink' stays short (its maximum height is 1 foot, but it often remains shorter than that), suggesting that it be used as a ground cover.
-The same holds true for 'Golden Lady,' with the added bonus that its evergreen foliage is golden in color.
+'Springwood Pink' stays short (its maximum height is one foot, but it often remains shorter than that), suggesting that it be used as a ground cover.
+The same holds true for 'Golden Lady', with the added bonus that its evergreen foliage is golden in color.

 Erica x darleyensis 'Mediterranean Pink' is very much its parents' child when it comes to height.
 It, too, reaches a maximum height of about 1 foot tall at maturity (with a spread of up to twice that).

 But exact flowering time will depend on your location.
-Here in New England it begins blooming for me in November, so I could easily characterize it as a late-fall flower.
-But blooms persist through the winter (during mild winters), so I could just as easily think of them as "winter flowers" (which sounds like an oxymoron to a New Englander).
-Then again, the floral color is still there in early spring when we have dug out from under the snowy blanket laid upon us by Old Man Winter, so it would not be unfair to call it an early-spring bloomer, vying with Adonis and witch hazel for Most Precocious honors.
+In New England, it begins blooming in November, so you could easily characterize it as a late-fall flower.
+But blooms persist through the winter (during mild winters), so you could just as easily think of them as "winter flowers" (which sounds like an oxymoron to a New Englander).
+Then again, the floral color is still there in early after the snow recedes, so it would not be unfair to call it an early-spring bloomer, vying with Adonis and witch hazel for "earliest" honors.

-Prune (in this case, "shear" is a better way of putting it) after flowering.
+Shear it after flowering.
 This plant is very forgiving when it comes to being pruned.
-Mine became rather lopsided at one point; to correct this flaw, I sheared it heavily.
-The shrub responded well, eventually regaining the shape that I wanted it to have.
+It may become rather lopsided at some point; to correct this flaw, shear it heavily.
+The shrub will respond well, eventually regaining the shape that you want it to have.

 When you fertilize, do so with the type of fertilizer you would use for azaleas and other acid-loving plants, or else use compost.
 But there is no need to fertilize every year.
 Irrigate in the absence of rain.
 Apply mulch to retain moisture in the soil.

-There is also a cultivar of these small evergreen shrubs that has white flowers, namely Erica x darleyensis 'Mediterranean White'.
+There is also a cultivar of these small evergreen shrubs that have white flowers: Erica x darleyensis 'Mediterranean White'.